Ammar-ss/Attention-ResUnet/README.md

 ---

-## Related Work
+## Related Work on Segmentation

 This is the first paper in a line of work on fetal ultrasound analysis:

-- **FETALFusion** (MICCAI 2026, under review) -- extends to multi-domain segmentation with a dual-path CNN-Mamba encoder and resolution-aware SSM scanning.
+- **FETALFusion** (MICCAI 2026, under review) : extends to multi-domain segmentation with a dual-path CNN-Mamba encoder and resolution-aware SSM scanning.
 DSC = 0.9635 on HC18+PSFHS joint training.
-- **FETALFusion-v2** (in preparation, Medical Image Analysis) -- simultaneous segmentation and landmark heatmap regression for automated fetal biometry across 5 public datasets.
+- **FETALFusion-v2** (in preparation, Medical Image Analysis) : simultaneous segmentation and landmark heatmap regression for automated fetal biometry across 5 public datasets.

 ---